facebook/docusaurus/website/docs/advanced-plugins.md

 In this doc, we talk about the design intention of plugins and how you may write your own plugins.

 Docusaurus Plugins are very similar to [Gatsby Plugins](https://www.gatsbyjs.org/plugins/) and [VuePress Plugins](https://v1.vuepress.vuejs.org/plugin/).
-The main difference here is that Docusaurus plugins don't allow plugins to include another plugins.
+The main difference here is that Docusaurus plugins don't allow plugins to include another plugin.
 Docusaurus provides [presets](presets.md) to bundle plugins that are meant to work together.

 ## Plugins design